bekcpear/gentoo-awesome-configfiles/README.md

-My configuration files for Gentoo Linux.
+###My configuration files for Gentoo Linux.

-Widows Manager is Awesome.
++ Widows Manager is Awesome.
-no initramfs file
++ no initramfs file
-vim is configred for python now.
++ vim is configred for python now.
-.
-.
-.
++ ...